gifale95/BERG/docs/models/model_cards/meg-things_meg_1-vit_b_32.rst

 This encoding model consists of a linear mapping through linear regression of a vision transformer (Dosovitskiy et al., 2020) image features onto whole-brain magnetoencephalography (MEG) responses from the THINGS MEG1 dataset (Hebart et al., eLife 2023).
 The model provides features from all 12 transformer layers, using the full set of patch tokens per layer to represent each stimulus image.
 For each image stimulus, features are concatenated across all spatial tokens and reduced to 250 principal components via principal-component analysis (PCA).
 These reduced features serve as predictors for MEG responses.
+The model supports training on either the full training set or on randomly selected subsets (repeats) for investigating data efficiency and model robustness.

 **Neural data.** Encoding models were trained on the preprocessed data preparation provided in THINGS MEG1.
 MEG data were recorded from four human participants (P1–P4) viewing 1,854 object categories from the THINGS database (~22,000 naturalistic object images).
 Recordings were acquired with 271 sensors at